ohandyya/ml-app/README.md

   - Assumption on the background of the research scientist

-    - The only programming language you know (or you want to use) is Python.

     - You are good at machine learning.
-You are comfortable with using various packages to create machine learning algorithms.
+You are comfortable with using various packages of to create machine learning algorithms.

+    - You are good at Python.

     - You are okay at Docker and AWS resources.
 But you are not the expert of these areas.

-    - You don't have the ability to write UI using JavaScript/HTML/CSS.
+    - You don't have the skill to write professional UI using JavaScript/HTML/CSS.

+- System Expectation

+TBD

 ## Architecture